SofiaSaeedAhmed/Brick-Breaker-Game/README.md

     The `stop()` method was updated to shut down the `ScheduledExecutorService(scheduler)` using `scheduler.shutdownNow()` when the game engine is stopped.
 This ensures that the scheduled tasks are stopped gracefully.

 These modifications improve the efficiency of the code by using a modern concurrency mechanism (ScheduledExecutorService) for scheduling tasks at fixed rates, eliminating the busy-waiting warning and providing a cleaner and more maintainable code structure and also reduces the amount of code written.

+**2- Refactor the `setPhysicsToBall` method by breaking it down into separate functions**

+I separated `setPhysicsToBall()` method into 4 different methods - `moveBall()` , `checkCollisionWithWalls()`, `checkCollisionWithPaddle()` and `checkCollisionWithBlocks()`

 # Unexpected Problems:
 Communicate any unexpected challenges or issues you